victormbogu1/Enterprise-SOC-Lab-Splunk-Sysmon-FortiGate-MITRE-ATT-CK-Simulation-Live-Traffic-/README.md

 - Event ID 4738 – Account changed
 - Event ID 4798 – Group membership enumerated

-### Splunk Forwarder sent these to Splunk Indexer where I confirmed indexing as showed aboved
+### The Splunk Forwarder sent the captured events to the Splunk Indexer, where I confirmed that they were successfully indexed as shown above.

-## The diagram Shows Cowerr user account was deleted theres been an intrusion which occured by the user
+## The diagram shows that the Crowr user account was deleted, indicating that an intrusion occurred involving this account

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/1b97def7e0f6bdd1aad7d86d56951dd3599491df/New%20folder%20(4)/Matt%20user2.png)

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/5ee5fdbebae56a714ad29efd5deaeedc17656481/New%20folder%20(4)/Screenshot%202025-08-29%20122720.png)

-## Created a attble for it to visualise the attack
+## Generated a table to provide a clear visualization of the attack, showing details such as the affected user account, event codes, timestamps, and other relevant indicators captured in Splunk:

 ![Nat_Created](https://github.com/victormbogu1/Windows-Brute-Force-Detection-Monitoring-with-Splunk-Sysmon-and-FortiGate/blob/1b97def7e0f6bdd1aad7d86d56951dd3599491df/New%20folder%20(4)/Mittattack.png)